docker/docs/single-sign-on/index.md

 After establishing the connection between the IdP server and Docker Hub, administrators log into the organization in Docker Hub and complete the SSO enablement process.
 See the section **Enable SSO in Docker Hub** for detailed instructions.

-To enable SSO in Docker Hub, you need the following:
+To enable SSO in Docker Hub, you need the following information from your identity provider:

 * **SAML 2.0**: Single Sign-On URL and the X.509 signing certificate
 * **Azure AD**: Client ID (a unique identifier for your registered AD application), Client Secret (a string used to gain access to your registered Azure AD application), and AD Domain details